labradorescence/HAE-NYEO-SWIMWEAR/README.md

 ## Main Menu
     * Welcome
     * Browse swimwear
-    * Swimwear info, name,
+    * Swimwear info: title, price, style, color, size, material, pattern, care_instruction, and description.
+    * Client info: name, email, address, phone, gender, birthday, new_client, and favorite color.
     * Checkout
     * Login
     * Purchase an item
-    * Return function
+    * Return
     * Update client profile
     * Exit

 ## Built with
 * [ActiveRecord](https://github.com/rails/rails/tree/master/activerecord): interface that Rails gives you between the database and your application.
 It is an implementation of the Active Record pattern which itself is a description of an Object Relational Mapping system.